 #2 – Spiders Kill Other Spiders

 Two or more different species of spiders often can’t coexist, leading to a gladiator-like competition.
-The winner gets to feed on the loser.

 #3 – Spiders May Help Curtail Disease Spread

 Spiders find these household pests quite tasty, helping to keep you and your family healthy.

 How to Get Rid of Baby Spiders

 Of course, one lonely spider is one thing, and a bunch of spiderlings is another.